William G. Miner was born on June 26, 1864 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose) Miner.

 They moved into the city of New Castle in 1961, making their new home at 1122 West Washington Street.

-George passed away at the age of 87, in the home of his married daughter Esther Callihan in Sharpsville, PA on June 21, 1966.
+George passed away at the age of 87, on June 21, 1966, in the home of a daughter.

-Meda outlived her husband by five years.
-As her health failed, she moved into the Haven Convalescent Home.
-She died there at the age of 80 on July 28, 1968.
+Meda outlived her husband by five years and suffered from hardening of the arteries.
+She fractured her hip in June 1968, and her health plummeted from there until the end.
+She moved into the Haven Convalescent Home and died there at the age of 80 on July 28, 1968.
 The New Castle News said she was survived by 17 grandchildren, 40 great-grandchildren and four great-great grandchildren.
 Her funeral was led by Elder William Cary of the Seventh Day Adventist Church, followed by burial in the Neshannock United Presbyterian Cemetery.

-Daughter Blanche Buttermore (1903-1982) married her first husband Harry Allen ( ? - ? ) and resided in Oil City, Venango County, PA in 1952, Reno, PA in 1961 and in New Castle circa 1965-66.
-They had two daughters -- Arabelle Baker and Betty Mae Spence.
+Daughter Blanche Buttermore (1903-1982) was born in 1903.
+She married her first husband Harry Allen ( ? - ? ) and resided in Oil City, Venango County, PA in 1952 -- Reno, PA in 1961 -- and in New Castle circa 1965-66.
+They bore two daughters -- Arabelle Baker and Betty Mae Spence.
 She later married Elvin Fritz ( ? - ? ) and relocated to Santa Anna, CA, where she died circa 1982.
 Her remains were brought back to New Castle for burial in the Castle View Memorial Gardens.
 The New Castle News said that she was survived by eight grandchildren and 14 great-grandchildren.

 Daughter Grace Buttermore (1910-1965) was born on Sept.
 21, 1910 in Fayette City, Fayette County, PA.
 In about 1927, at the age of 17, she married Eugene L. Doutt (1907-1991).
 They lived in the New Castle area for decades and had four children -- Dolores Boughter, Marlene Altman, Joseph L. Doutt and one who died young.
 They were members of the Seventh Day Adventist Church of New Castle.
 Eugene "retired in 1970 from Aetna-Standard where he worked as a welder," said the New Castle (PA) News.
 "He formerly worked at United Engineering in New Castle.
 During World War II, he served as a welding instructor."
 Grace died at the age of 54 on April 16, 1965.
 Following funeral services led by Rev. Earl Heslop, Elder Noble Shepherd of the church, she was buried in Clinton Cemetery.
 Eugene outlived her by more than a quarter of a century. he died in 1991, at the age of 84.